castillogo/Geo_heatmap/README.md

 	pip install -r requirements.txt

-run the jupyter notebook script geoheatmap_students.ipynb (for the location history file) or the script geo_heatmap_Mapsearch_JuanCastillo.ipynb (for the map search history file)
+run the jupyter notebook script geoheatmap_students.ipynb (for the location history file) or the script geo_heatmap_Mapsearch.ipynb (for the map search history file)

 Yor maps will be displyed and stored a .html files